wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 ## Combining WebDriverJS with Jasmine

 Our browser automation is setup with selenium.
-Now we need a testing framework handle our tests.
+Now we need a testing framework to handle our tests.
 That is where [Jasmine](http://pivotal.github.io/jasmine/) comes in.

 You can install jasmine for your JavaScript project through npm:
 ```